-Aside from Haad Rin, a number of other beaches run regular parties, so keep an eye out for the neverending series of flyers you'll have thrust at you while trying to relax on the sand.
-Thong Nai Pan has a low-key yet entertaining scene, as does Haad Thian at the long running Guy's Bar.
-Further afield you'll get a range of decent parties along Ban Kai and Ban Tai beaches -- Milky Way and Field Paradise both have solid reputations for putting on a good party.
+Aside from Haad Rin, a number of other beaches run regular parties, so keep an eye out for the never-ending series of flyers you'll have thrust at you while trying to relax on the sand.
+Thong Nai Pan has a low-key yet entertaining scene, as does Haad Thian.
+Further afield you'll get a range of decent parties along Ban Kai and Ban Tai beaches – where the Half Moon Party (among others) takes place.

 No party, have baby

 Over the years Ko Pha Ngan has also turned into a bit of a fave for those with young children.
 Haad Salad, Haad Yao (on the western side of Ko Pha Ngan – there are two) and Thong Nai Pan Noi and Yai all have long flat beaches and reasonably shallow water with resorts that can provide hot water without costing the earth.

 Chaloklam on the north side of Ko Pha Ngan is also popular with families, partly due to the availability of long-term rentals, but the beach is not as good as those just mentioned.
 If you don't mind having rugrats on a beach that can only be reached by boat, then Bottle Beach is another fine choice.

 No party, no baby, no drama, no worries